TurboWarp/packager/api/README.md

 packager.project = loadedProject;
 ```

 `packager.options` has a lot of options on it for you to consider.
-You can log the object or see [packager.js](../src/packager/packager.js) and look for "DEFAULT_OPTIONS" to see what options are available.
+You can log the object or see [packager.js](../src/packager/packager.js) and look for `DEFAULT_OPTIONS` to see what options are available.

-Note that Packager is a single-use object; trying to re-use it will not work.
-You must make a new Packager each time you want to package a project.
+Note that a Packager is a single-use object; you must make a new Packager each time you want to package a project.

 Now, you're finally ready to actually package the project.